 But, how exactly do you operate the feature?

 1. How to Use Quick Start?

 Well, just grab the devices and place them next to each other.
 Turn on your new device, make sure Bluetooth is activated, and select the option to set it up with your Apple ID.
-Once an animation is displayed on your new device, you'll need to centre it in the viewfinder, and then enter your passcode after it says, 'Finish on New'.
+Once an animation is displayed on your new device, you'll need to center it in the viewfinder, and then enter your passcode after it says, 'Finish on New'.

 Following that, it's relatively straightforward, as you'll just be required to follow some simple instructions to create your Touch ID and Face ID on the new device.
-You should now be in your device, and you'll have the ability to restore apps, privacy & location settings, Apple Pay and Siri after establishing a Wi-Fi connection.
+You should now be on your device, and you'll have the ability to restore apps, privacy & location settings, Apple Pay and Siri after establishing a Wi-Fi connection.
 Plus, if you have an Apple Watch, you can transfer your data across.